-I worked at Madison Tyler Holdings full-time (more than 3 years)Pros
+I worked at Madison Tyler Holdings full-time (Less than a year)

 They ask difficult questions, I think they're looking for those freak genius types that can answer any brainteaser on the spot - only hire Caltech/Harvard/BYU people from what I can tell.